charmbracelet/log/README.md

 ![Demo](./demo.gif)

 It provides a leveled structured human readable logger with a small API.
-Unlike [standard `log`][stdlog], the Charm logger provides a customizable colorful human readable logging with batteries included.
+Unlike [standard `log`][stdlog], the Charm logger provides customizable colorful human readable logging with batteries included.

 * Uses [lipgloss][lipgloss] to style and colorize the output.
 * Beautiful human readable format.
 * Ability to customize the time stamp format.
-* Skips caller frames and mark functions as helpers.
+* Skips caller frames and marks function as helpers.
 * Leveled logging with the ability to turn off logging altogether.
 * Store and retrieve logger in and from context.
 * Standard log Adapter.